 With a conversion rate of 1.40 USD to 1 Jordanian Dinar, Jordan is a far cry from being a budget-friendly destination.
 Though the conversion rate is astronomical for most travellers, the prices of services within Jordan more or less make up for it.
-By following some of the budget tips that we’ve mentioned here, you can restrict yourself to spending as little as $600-650 for a 9-10 day trip (excluding flights) and have a gala time in Jordan on a budget.
+By following some of the budget tips that we’ve mentioned here, you can restrict yourself to spend as little as $500 per person for a 9-10 day trip (excluding flights) and have a gala time in Jordan on a budget.

-- The pass comes at 75 JOD (105$) with a 2-day pass to Petra.
-Since tickets to Petra are 40 JOD and visa-on-arrival another 40, a Jordan Pass saves you big money even if you just visit Petra – literally the holy grail to experience Jordan on a budget.
+- The pass comes at 7,400 INR (105 USD) with a 2-day pass to Petra.
+Since tickets to Petra alone are 5,000 INR ( 70 USD), a Jordan Pass saves you big money even if you just visit Petra.
+The Jordan Pass is the holy grail to experience Jordan on a budget.
 Additionally, sites like Jerash, Wadi Rum, Amman Citadel, Karak/ Shobak Castles are all covered under the pass handing you big savings!

 - The only other experience we paid for was bivouac camping (camping in the open without a roof!) in Wadi Rum.
 We booked the full day tour inclusive of 4-wheel jeep drive around the desert, freshly cooked Bedouin meals thrice a day, unlimited water & beverages, incredible conversations with Bedouin, and sleeping bags/ rugs to protect you from the cold at night!

-- Instead of going for sit-down meals in restaurants, we suggest you hop from one eatery to the other digging into falafels, shawarmas, and Jordanian desserts as they’re each as little as 1 JOD.
-This is true especially for Amman.
+- Instead of going for sit-down meals in restaurants, we suggest you hop from one eatery to the other digging into falafels, shawarmas, and Jordanian desserts as they’re each as little as 100 INR (1.5 USD).
+This is true, especially for Amman.
 Street-eat is a critical element in experiencing Jordan on a budget.

 - In Petra, ensure you buy water and beverages for your hike from OUTSIDE the site, preferably near your hotel/ guesthouse as they tend to overcharge you otherwise.
 There is no need to carry food for the hike (as opposed to what Lonely Planet suggests) as Petra has a large number of eateries within the site now at decent prices.

-- There is a lot of scope to negotiate with restaurants, as well.
-As an Indian, you’re likely to be greeted everywhere with a “Indian?
+- There’s a negotiation of the price of the food at some restaurants.
+As an Indian, you’re likely to be greeted everywhere with an “Indian?
 Welcome Welcome!”.
-Some restaurants immediately cut down their buffet costs from 12 JOD to 6 JOD when they learnt we are Indians.
-This is true for restaurants on the highways especially.
+Some restaurants immediately cut down their buffet costs to half when they learnt we are Indians.
+This is especially true for restaurants on the highways.
 The attitude is a bit different towards Westerners, albeit still warm.

 - The best way to experience Jordan in its complete avatar is by renting a car.
 It gives you the freedom to stop along anywhere you wish, something you’ll definitely want to do given the astounding vistas that will be surrounding you.
 Moreover, public transport isn’t fully developed yet leaving car rental the only option!